4d/docs/website/translated_docs/es/ViewPro/method-list.md

 | -------------- | -------- | --------------------------------------------------------------- |
 | timeoutReached | booleano | Añadido con el valor true si se ha excedido el tiempo de espera |

 > The offscreen area is only available during the execution of the `VP Run offscreen area` command.
-It will automatically be destroyed once execution has ended.
+Se destruirá automáticamente una vez finalizada la ejecución.

 The following commands can be used in the callback method: